woox99/Django-Deployment-Tutorial/README.md

 * If you do not see this then check if you're in the correct directory

 ### Install supervisor:
-We want our web server to keep running even if we close out of our instance, therefore, we'll install supervisor to handle this.
+We want our web server to keep running even if we close out of our instance, therefore, we'll install supervisor to handle this:
 ```
 sudo apt-get install supervisor
 ```